-We try hard to place children with Foster Carers who share the same race, language, culture and dietary requirements – but if you are asked to look after a child from a different culture, we’ll support you in meeting their cultural needs.
+We try hard to place children with foster parents who share the same race, language, culture and dietary requirements – but if you are asked to look after a child from a different culture, we’ll support you in meeting their cultural needs.

-Foster children are normally placed with Foster Carers who live near their current school.
+Foster children are normally placed with foster parents who live near their current school.

 However, if it’s not practical for them to travel, younger children may transfer schools when they move into a long term foster home.

 If your question wasn't answered here, please contact our friendly team who will be more than happy to help.